KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Understanding Localization.md

 ## Keyboard locale

-KeyboardKit has a ``KeyboardLocale`` enum that defines all available keyboard locales.
+KeyboardKit has a ``KeyboardLocale`` enum that defines all keyboard-specific locales that are defined by the library.

 Keyboard locales have more information than raw locales and can also have a set of related services.
 For instance, when a [KeyboardKit Pro][Pro] license is registered, it unlocks ways to get a ``CalloutActionProvider`` and an ``InputSetProvider`` for each locale.